apache/samza/docs/startup/preview/index.md

 ---

 # Overview
 Samza 0.13.0 introduces a new programming model and a new deployment model.
-They're being released as a preview because they represent major enhancements to how developers work with Samza, so it is beneficial for both early adopters and the Samza development community to experiment with release and provide feedback.
+They're being released as a preview because they represent major enhancements to how developers work with Samza, so it is beneficial for both early adopters and the Samza development community to experiment with the release and provide feedback.
 The following sections introduce the new features and link to tutorials which demonstrate how to use them.
 Please try them and send feedback to the [dev mailing list](mailto:dev@samza.apache.org)

 ---

 ### Try it Out
 Want to skip all the details and get some hands on experience?
 There are three tutorials to help you get acquainted with running Samza applications in both YARN and embedded modes and programming with the high level API:

-* [Yarn Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-yarn.html) - run a pre-existing wikipedia application on YARN and observe the output
+* [Yarn Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-yarn.html) - run a pre-existing Wikipedia application on YARN and observe the output
-* [High Level API Code Walkthrough](/learn/tutorials/{{site.version}}/hello-samza-high-level-code.html) - walk through building the wikipedia application, step by step.
+* [High Level API Code Walkthrough](/learn/tutorials/{{site.version}}/hello-samza-high-level-code.html) - walk through building the Wikipedia application, step by step.
-* [Zookeeper Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) - run a pre-existing wikipedia application with Zookeeper coordination and observe the output
+* [ZooKeeper Deployment](/learn/tutorials/{{site.version}}/hello-samza-high-level-zk.html) - run a pre-existing Wikipedia application with ZooKeeper coordination and observe the output

 ---

 ## Architecture

 ### Introduction
 The Samza high level API provides a unified way to handle both streaming and batch data.
-You can describe the end-to-end application logic in a single program with operators like map, filter, window and join to accomplish what previously required multiple jobs.The API is designed to be portable.
+You can describe the end-to-end application logic in a single program with operators like map, filter, window, and join to accomplish what previously required multiple jobs.
+The API is designed to be portable.
 The same application code can be deployed in batch or streaming modes, embedded or with a cluster manager environments, and can switch between Kafka, Kinesis, HDFS or other systems with a simple configuration change.
 This portability is enabled by a new architecture which is described in the sections below.

 ### Concepts
 The Samza architecture has been overhauled with distinct layers to handle each stage of application development.
 The following diagram shows an overview of Apache Samza architecture with the high level API.